-Forward head posture is a very common postural concern and one that we see often in our physiotherapy clinics.
-It is especially prevalent nowadays as we spend much of our lives hunched over a computer or staring down at our phone screens with our head tilted down and our neck stretched forward.
-This small habit can have quite severe consequences, particularly on the cervical spine (the upper part of your spine that goes into your neck), and it can even contribute to cervicogenic headaches (neck pain headaches) that certain of our patients experience.
+Forward head posture is a very common concern and one that we see often in our physiotherapy clinics.
+It’s especially common nowadays as we spend so much of our lives hunched over a computer or staring down at our phone screens with our head tilted down and our neck stretched forward.
+This small habit can have quite severe consequences, particularly on the cervical spine (the upper part of your spine that goes into your neck), and it can even contribute to cervicogenic headaches (neck pain headaches) – a certain type of headache caused by excess strain placed on the neck.

-As experienced physiotherapists, we’ve had countless patients come in with forward head posture and other postural complaints and so we know exactly how to fix them!
-Read on to find out more about forward head posture including its causes, stretches, and more.
+As experienced physiotherapists, we’ve seen many patients with forward head posture and other postural complaints, so we know exactly how to fix them!

 What is Forward Head Posture?